pannatgp/transfer-learning-iot/README.md

 To replicate or further develop the adaptive anomaly detection framework, follow the setup and execution instructions below.

 ### Prerequisites
-- Import .ipynb file to Kaggle to run
+- Import .ipynb file to Kaggle
+- Import dataset from this source: https://www.kaggle.com/datasets/anonymous72612/cleaned-cicids/
+- Start session and run on Kaggle